 Sub- Component (Criteria) Rationale Indicator(s) Data Collection and Field Work Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Noise Landfill expansion and associated operations will generate noise that will be emitted into the atmosphere and could impact neighbouring sensitive receptors.
 Noise Levels at neighbouring sensitive receptors, or vacant lots that may accommodate the future construction of sensitive receptors.
 Review of aerial imagery.
 Review of zoning/land use mapping.
 Undertake field program to quantify existing noise levels.
 Identify existing and potential sensitive receptors in the vicinity of the landfill.
 Identify potential differences in expected noise levels based on the distance and potential line-of-site exposure of the sensitive receptors to the landfilling equipment/activities.
 Review the direct interaction of the proposed 'Alternative Method' footprints and existing/potential sensitive receptors.
 Rank each 'Alternative Method' based on the differences.
-Describe advantages and disadvantages of each 'Alternative Method'. project-specific information, manufacturer's noise data and consultant's database of similar noise sources.
+Describe advantages and disadvantages of each 'Alternative Method'.
+Noise emission estimates based on available project-specific information, manufacturer's noise data and consultant's database of similar noise sources.
 Establish applicable noise limits in accordance with accepted MECP practices.
+Develop a project/site-specific three-dimensional noise prediction model in accordance with MECP and internationally accepted standards.
+Using the site-specific noise model described above, model the predictable worst-case noise levels from the preferred landfill expansion at identified sensitive receptors (existing or potential), and compare them to MECP noise guidelines.
+If required, identify mitigation measures that can be implemented into the design of the preferred alternative to allow the landfill expansion to achieve compliance with applicable noise limits.
+Develop monitoring, trigger and contingency plans if relevant.
 Landfill equipment list and expected utilization.
 Preferred 'Alternative Method' landfill phasing plan.
 Existing noise studies for facilities in the vicinity (if available).
 Baseline field program.
 Manufacturer's noise data.
 Consultant's database of similar noise studies.
 Ministry of Transportation Ontario (MTO) / local municipal traffic count data or newer data collected to support this EA.
 Applicable provincial guidelines